Trusted WordPress tutorials, when you need them most.

 Turn off auto show subtitles

-With that done, you can manually show secondary titles in your WordPress theme by adding code to your theme template files.
+You can also manually show secondary titles in your WordPress theme by adding code to your theme template files.

 First, you need to install the plugin on your WordPress website.
 Then, go to Code Snippets » + Add Snippet.